Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

      git clone https://github.com/Submitty/Submitty.git
      ```

-     **Note:** If you are not currently part of the Submitty organization on GitHub, you may want to
+     ***NOTE:** If you are not currently part of the Submitty organization on GitHub, you may want to
      [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
-     the repo and use the git url from your fork instead, especially if you are looking to contribute.
+     the repo and use the git url from your fork instead, especially if you are looking to contribute.*

-   * _OPTIONAL: If you will be developing code in one of the companion
+   * **OPTIONAL:** If you will be developing code in one of the companion
       Submitty repositories (e.g., AnalysisTools, Lichen,
       Localization, RainbowGrades, Tutorial), also clone those
       repositories to the same directory.
-For example:_
+For example:

       ```
       home